OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

 3. Navigate to the ``instances.yaml`` file and open it for editing.

     The ``instances.yaml`` file was used to initially deploy the setup.
-    The ``instances.yaml`` can be loaded into the TF Ansible Deployer and edited to supported the target upgrade version.
+    The ``instances.yaml`` can be loaded into the OpenSDN Ansible Deployer and edited to supported the target upgrade version.

-    *TF Release 2008 Target Upgrade Example using VI as the editor*:
+    *OpenSDN Release 2008 Target Upgrade Example using VI as the editor*:

     ::